saracen24/munkres-cpp/README.md

 -----------

 The project is developing under GNU/Linux OS with gcc compiler and usualy not tested under other OS and compilers.
 But in the project not used OS or compiler specific features (types, attributes, etc) so it's expected that the project will be normally work under other platforms.

+For easy integration of the library into existing projects, adapters are provided for several of the most well-known libraries.
+Full support (square and rectangular matrices):
+ - boost;
+ - Eigen;
+ - matrices based on `std::vector`.
+Partial support (square matrices only):
+ - Armadillo;
+ - OpenCV;
+ - Qt.